Capturing The Best Action Shot with Your Dog

-Some of our best memories from this summer so far are of our adventures we've shared with our dogs—adventures on the trails, swimming in the river and even getting in a little bit of training.
-We know you've been out enjoying summer too and are so excited to see those happy dog smiles submitted into the Work Hard, Play Harder Photo Contest.
+Some of our best memories are the adventures we've shared with our dogs—adventures on the trails, swimming in the river and even getting in a little bit of training.

 Favorite camera to capture the action?
 My camera of choice is a "Canon 1DX Mark 2"